Vickyyn/joke-forum-api/README.md

 ![Entity relationship diagram](docs/ERD.png "ERD")

 ## 7. Detail any third party services (including PyPi packages) that your app will use
 - Flask: A Python micro web application framework.
 It builds upon Werkzeug (a Web Server Gateway Interface library) and Jinja (a templating engine) to help develop web applications easily by providing resusable code for common operations.
 As a microframework, it does not require libraries or tools.
 It does not contain form validation or a database abstraction layer, however there are numerous extensions that are supported for additional features.
 Advantages of using flask include scalability and flexibility.
-Further components of flask include MarkupSafe (string handling library) and ItsDangerous (data serialization library). testtest
+Further components of flask include MarkupSafe (string handling library) and ItsDangerous (data serialization library)
 - Flask-sqlalchemy: A Flask extension that adds support for SQLAlchemy in the app.
 It contains shortcuts and helpers for common tasks that need to be performed, simplifying usage (e.g. easier linking to a database, easier to modify or query data, or helping set up common objects such as models and tables, and more)
 - SQLAlchemy: Python SQL toolkit and Object Relational Mapper.
 See more about ORMs at question R4.
 In this app, allows high-performing and efficient database access via Python by providing the same power and flexibility as SQL
 - Flask-marshmallow: Integration layer for Flask and Marshmallow (see below), adding additional features to Marshmallow.
 It also integrates with Flask-sqlalchemy